LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>21</sup> [The words] of his mouth were smoother than butter, but war [was] in his heart: his words were softer than oil, yet [were] they drawn swords.
 <sup>22</sup> Cast thy burden upon the LORD, and he shall sustain thee: he shall never suffer the righteous to be moved.
 <sup>23</sup> But thou, O God, shalt bring them down into the pit of destruction: bloody and deceitful men shall not live out half their days; but I will trust in thee.

 ## Chapter 56

-<sup>1</sup> «To the chief Musician upon Jonathelemrechokim, Michtam of David, when the Philistines took him in Gath.» Be merciful unto me, O God: for man would swallow me up; he fighting daily oppresseth me.
+> _To the chief Musician upon Jonathelemrechokim, Michtam of David, when the Philistines took him in Gath._

+<sup>1</sup> Be merciful unto me, O God: for man would swallow me up; he fighting daily oppresseth me.
 <sup>2</sup> Mine enemies would daily swallow [me] up: for [they be] many that fight against me, O thou most High.
 <sup>3</sup> What time I am afraid, I will trust in thee.
 <sup>4</sup> In God I will praise his word, in God I have put my trust; I will not fear what flesh can do unto me.
 <sup>5</sup> Every day they wrest my words: all their thoughts [are] against me for evil.
-<sup>6</sup> They gather themselves together, they hide (8675) themselves, they mark my steps, when they wait for my soul.
+<sup>6</sup> They gather themselves together, they hide themselves, they mark my steps, when they wait for my soul.
 <sup>7</sup> Shall they escape by iniquity? in [thine] anger cast down the people, O God.
 <sup>8</sup> Thou tellest my wanderings: put thou my tears into thy bottle: [are they] not in thy book?
 <sup>9</sup> When I cry [unto thee], then shall mine enemies turn back: this I know; for God [is] for me.